bertini36/transactions-api/README.md

 * Get a full year balance by account: http://127.0.0.1/annual/balances/all/2020/
 * Get a full year balance for a specific account: http://127.0.0.1/annual/balances/10000000/2020/
-* Get monthly balances by account : http://127.0.0.1/monthly/balances/all/
+* Get monthly balances by account: http://127.0.0.1/monthly/balances/all/
+* Get monthly balance for a specific account: http://127.0.0.1/monthly/balances/10000000/

 ### ✅ Tests execution